 In 2013, the USS Constitution Museum received a grant from MassHumanities to produce a short film about an eighteenth century tool with a remarkable story.
 In 1928, a man named Reuben Sibley donated a shipbuilder’s axe to the U.S. Navy’s growing collection of artifacts displayed on board USS Constitution.
 According to the family story, Reuben’s great grandfather Jacob Sibley had used this axe in the 1790s to shape timber for the ship.
 This puts it among only two tools know to exist that were used to create the frigate.

 We wanted to make a reproduction of the axe that visitors could touch (albeit safely!) and that we could actually use.
-We turned to blacksmith Derek Heidemann of Resurrection Iron Works in Millbury, MA.
-Derek has honed his skills by working in a nineteenth-century forge at Old Sturbridge Village, and has reproduced countless period artifacts.
-Accurately reproducing the axe has proved to be quite an undertaking, however.
+We turned to blacksmith Derek Heidemann of Resurrection Iron Works in Millbury, Massachusetts.
+Derek has honed his skills by working in a nineteenth century forge at Old Sturbridge Village, and has reproduced countless period artifacts.
+Accurately reproducing the axe proved to be quite an undertaking, however.
 First of all, it is huge!
 With a head 11 1/4 inches long, it is nearly twice the length of a common felling axe.
 Nevertheless, Derek was up to the task.
 Using two pieces of genuine nineteenth-century wrought iron, he crafted a thing of beauty and utility.

 UPDATE: The video is now complete and available for viewing on our YouTube channel.

-USS Constitution Museum
+Research Historian, USS Constitution Museum